ECTS

 - Power and attenuation

-- Determining modes by separating variables
+- Determination of modes by separation of variables

 - Optical fibers

-- Determining modes
+- Determination of modes

 - Mode properties (transverse field distribution, polarization, effective index)